Best Office Chairs for Back Pain (2026)

 Summary

 Choosing the right office chair can make a significant difference for anyone suffering from back pain, whether it is chronic lower back discomfort, sciatica, or postural fatigue from long hours at a desk.
 In 2026, the best chairs for back pain share key traits: adjustable lumbar depth and height, a flexible backrest that moves with your spine, and a seat pan deep enough to distribute pressure evenly.
-The Steelcase Leap V2 remains the top pick for serious back pain thanks to its LiveBack technology — flexible plastic support that mirrors spinal movement and provides continuous lumbar engagement [src1, src5].
-The Herman Miller Aeron with PostureFit SL is a close second, especially for users who prefer mesh and need all-day breathability [src1, src2].
+The Steelcase Leap V2 remains the consensus top pick for serious back pain thanks to its LiveBack technology — flexible plastic support that mirrors spinal movement and provides continuous lumbar engagement [src1, src5].
+The Eurotech Ergohuman GEN2 (~$780) is a new 2026 standout — BTOD ranked it #1 specifically for lower back pain because its lumbar support is the first part of the backrest to make contact with your back and stays engaged even when you lean forward [src5, src9].
+The Herman Miller Aeron with PostureFit SL is a close third, especially for users who prefer mesh and need all-day breathability [src1, src2].

 A critical caveat from spine health professionals: no chair alone fixes back pain.
 Adjustable lumbar support should position at the natural lordotic curve of the lower back, feet should rest flat on the floor, and users should take standing breaks every 30-60 minutes [src4, src6].